Number of dead from Maui wildfires reaches 99, as governor warns there could be scores more

 Gov. Josh Green said the search will take time and and asked for space to do it properly.
 “For those people who have walked into Lahaina because they really wanted to see, know that they're very likely walking on iwi,” he said at a news conference on Maui, using the Hawaiian word for “bones.”

-“They will find 10 to 20 people per day, probably, until they finish," Green told CBS Mornings in a recorded interview that aired Monday.
-"And it’s probably going to take 10 days.
-It’s impossible to guess, really.”
+In an interview with CBS aired earlier Monday, Green estimated searchers will find the remains of 10 to 20 people per day until they finish their work.
+“And it’s probably going to take 10 days.
+It’s impossible to guess, really,” he said.

 As cellphone service has slowly been restored, the number of people missing dropped to about 1,300 from over 2,000, Green said.